Developing a Coaching Philosophy

 Personal Coaching Philosophy

 The most successful coaches are not necessarily the ones who win the most games.
 Coaches who have successful experiences focus on team cohesion.
 The desire to see the athlete learn and improve his skill is the key to an effective coaching program.
 I am committed to using all of my knowledge, abilities, and resources to make each player on my team successful.
 My focus is to promote an atmosphere of teamwork, mutual respect, and commitment.
-By achieving this we will be successful, and we will also win.
+By achieving this, we will be successful, and we will also win.

 About the Author

-Steve Mergelsberg is a Basketball coach in the USA and has 25 years experience on the professional, college and interscholastic levels.
+Steve Mergelsberg is a Basketball coach in the USA and has 25 years of experience on the professional, college and interscholastic levels.
 This article has been produced here with his kind permission.